Code-Institute-Submissions/rupaulquiz/README.md

 I manually tested the functionality added in commit 4, by adding incorrect answers to the questions, and checking that these and the user name I chose were added to the relevant .txt files in the data folder.
+For the
+duplicate function added in commit 5, I added different names on the page and printed the no_duplicates_online_list, and also checked that the names were still added to online_players.txt.

 Technologies Used